hzaatiti-NYU/meg-pipeline/docs/source/4-pipeline/2-datastorage.rst

 The *Data* folder is structured in the **BIDS** standardized format.
 Please raise an issue on *github* repository if you think the structure does not conform to **BIDS**.

+Sign in on NYU Box in the below link

 .. admonition:: Link to MEG data (Box Invitation Only)

     `https://nyu.box.com/v/meg-datafiles <https://nyu.box.com/v/meg-datafiles>`_

+Or directly from the below widget

+.. raw:: html

+    <iframe src="https://nyu.app.box.com/embed/s/wefkhu5yn7tzzhw2gcr45zvnsqqnbyuf?sortColumn=name&expandSidebars=true" width="800" height="550" frameborder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>

-Sign in below to access the MEG datasets, if you are unable to access them it means you do not have the permission to.
+If you are unable to access the datasets it means you do not have the permission to.
 Kindly contact us to get permission.

-.. raw:: html

-    <iframe src="https://nyu.app.box.com/embed/s/wefkhu5yn7tzzhw2gcr45zvnsqqnbyuf?sortColumn=date" width="500" height="400" frameborder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>

 MRI Data storage